The fetch client returns standard promises, so it fits naturally into whatever async pattern your framework uses.

 return { user, loading, error };

-The type safety flows through these abstractions - your custom hooks and components know exactly what shape of data to expect based on your API definitions.
+}Types flow through these abstractions - hooks and components automatically know the response shape from your API definition.